Plain English

 Cash-Secured Put

-A cash-secured put is an options strategy where you agree to buy 100 shares of a stock at a set price (called the strike…
+A cash-secured put is an options strategy where you agree to buy shares of a stock at a set price (called the strike pri…

 Covered Call

-A covered call is a strategy where you own shares of a stock and simultaneously sell the right for someone else to buy t…
+A covered call is a strategy where you own shares of a stock and sell someone else the right to buy those shares from yo…

 Days to Cover